nova-collective/crypto-py/README.md

 A  pre-quantum cryptographic set of utilities written in Python

 ## About
-This library exposes a set of cryptographic primitives and algorithms implementations that will help with the setup of any cryptographic protocol.
+This library exposes a set of cryptographic primitives and algorithms implementations that helps with the setup of cryptographic protocols.

 The library exposes a CLI and methods that can be imported in other projects.